Fan Fic / Project Tatterdemalion

 Recommended on the Bleach fanfiction recs page

 - Action Girl: Of the female shinigami, Yoruichi and Isane are the most "front lines" types (ironic given Isane's timid personality in canon).
+Then there's Kanan from the fourth installment.

 - Alien Hair: Interesting variation in that it consists of tendrils and by getting close enough for them to interweave, two or more can establish a Psychic Link so intimate that it blocks all other sensory input.